-do not invest less than privately controlled firms, as Proposition 2 predicts, might be that governments lean on state-owned firms to induce them to invest in order to advance their own political agenda.
+Moreover, Columns (2) and (3) show that α_2 and $\alpha_2 + \alpha_3$, which capture the effect of PrivateControl for state-controlled and for privately-controlled firms, are both insignificant.
+One possible reason why state-owned firms do not invest less than privately-controlled firms, as Proposition 2 predicts, might be that governments lean on state-owned firms to induce them to invest in order to advance their own political agenda.
 This type of political intervention is not captured by our theoretical model.

-The signs and significance of α_1 , α_2 and α_3 are broadly consistent with the findings in Cambini and Rondi (2010), who study a panel of energy utilities from five EU states over the period 2000 to 2007, and Cambini and Rondi (2011), who study a panel of 80 regulated firms from the EU 15 states over the period 1994 to 2004.
+The signs and significance of α_1 , α_2 , and α_3 are broadly consistent with the findings in Cambini and Rondi (2010), who study a panel of energy utilities from 5 EU states over the period 2000 to 2007, and Cambini and Rondi (2011b) who study a panel of 80 regulated firms from the EU 15 states over the period 1994-2004.

-The value of $\alpha_1/(1-\beta_1)$ in Table 13.5 shows that the presence of an IRA is associated with a long-run 3.4 per cent increase in the investment rate of all state-controlled firms (Column (3)) and 2.5 per cent for firms that remained state controlled throughout the entire period (Column (5)).
-These effects are substantial given that Table 13.1 shows that the mean rate of investment (investment to capital stock) in our sample is 11.1 per cent.
+The value of $\alpha_1/(1-\beta_1)$ in Table 5 shows that the presence of an IRA is associated with a long-run 3.4% increase in the investment rate of all state-controlled firms (Column (3)) and 2.5% for firms that remained state-controlled throughout the entire period (Column (5)).
+These effects are substantial given that Table 1 shows that the mean rate of investment (investment to capital stock) in our sample is 11.1%.

-13.4.3 Leverage and Regulated Prices
+4.3 Leverage and regulated prices

-Finally, we use the Granger causality tests to examine whether an increase in leverage is followed by an increase in regulated prices, but not vice versa, as Proposition 3 predicts.
-In principle, Proposition 3 has three possible alternatives.
+Finally, we use the Granger causality tests to examine whether an increase in leverage is followed by an increase in regulated prices, but not vice versa, as Proposition 3 predicts.12 In principle, Proposition 3 has three possible alternatives.
 First, if regulators can make a long-term commitment to regulated prices, then regulated prices will determine the firm's revenues (up to some exogenous demand shocks), so the firm would adjust its capital structure to match its expected revenue stream.
 Consequently, regulated prices would Granger-cause leverage.
 Second, leverage and regulated prices may be correlated due to a third variable that causes both of them.
 A third possibility is that leverage and regulated prices are simply not correlated.